mrestre95/NoSQL/README.md

 >7 - If your admin account is different to your user account, you must add the user to the docker-users group.
 Run Computer Management as an administrator and navigate to Local Users and Groups > Groups > docker-users.
 Right-click to add the user to the group.
 Sign out and sign back in for the changes to take effect.

 # Conectar IntellijIdea con Docker

+>1 - Open the intillij Idea and go to the Plugins
+>2 - We must search for docker and install it
+>3 - The docker plugins must be appear on Intellij Idea Services
+>4 - We must connect the IDE with docker in the following way: right click on Docker and click in connect
+>5 - Go to application.properties file into our project and enter the docker url where we have post the database
+>6 - Run the project